 2. Mass (kg)/speed (m/s)/altitude (m) of spacecraft with fuel in a suitable parking orbit of Earth (ready to go) and how it got there!

-4. Mass (kg)/speed (m/s)/direction of spacecraft/fuel after leaving orbit Earth heading for location X in space, and on to Moon/ Mars + calculations of location X.
+4. Mass (kg)/speed (m/s)/direction of spacecraft/fuel after leaving orbit Earth and after cutting off the force heading for location X in space, and on to landing on Moon/ Mars/asteroid + calculations of location X.

-7. Location/time/date/direction leaving trajectory X/Moon/Mars and force(s) (N) applied/duration (s) of force(s) applied to enter orbit/land on Moon/Mars, fuel (kg) used for and time of landing.
-(Part of the spacecraft/fuel may be left in orbit Moon/Mars; if docking is intended).
+7. Location/time/date/direction leaving trajectory to X/Moon/Mars/asteroid and force(s) (N) applied/duration (s) of force(s) applied to enter orbit/land on Moon/Mars, fuel (kg) used for and time of landing.

-(If you manage to do 3-7 correctly you have left one orbit (around the Earth) for another orbit (around the Moon or Mars).
+If you manage to do 3-7 correctly you have left one orbit around Earth for another orbit around Moon or Mars or asteroid and then left the latter orbit to land.
 An orbit is the path followed by one heavenly body, e.g. a planet, a moon or an artificial spacecraft around another planet, moon or Sun without any power used.
 If the orbit is circular, the local orbital tangential velocity (m/s), the change of direction (°/s) and the gravity (inwards) and centrifugal (outwards) forces (N) are constant and in balance.
 If the orbit is elliptical, which is the normal case, the orbital, tangential speed, change of direction and gravity/centrifugal forces are variable and greater, when the distance between the bodies is smaller, but they are always in balance.
 The position/tangential speed/change of direction of a body in orbit can be determined.
 It appears that space travel is simply to move from one orbit to another orbit and to/from the heavenly bodies being orbited ... and your task is to show how you do it!
-And it is simple - at the right time/location in EPO you fire your rocket/apply your force so that your spacecraft arrives at the Moon or Mars without further forces applied).
+And it is simple - at the right time/location in EPO you fire your rocket/apply your force so that your spacecraft arrives at the Moon or Mars or asteroid without further forces applied.

-9. Force (N) applied/duration (s) of force applied, fuel used (kg) for departure and time/date of departure Moon/Mars.
+9. Force (N) applied/duration (s) of force applied, fuel used (kg) for departure and time/date of departure Moon/Mars/asteroid.

-10. Mass (kg)/speed (m/s)/direction of spacecraft/fuel after departure Moon/Mars heading for location X in space and on to Earth + calculations.
+10. Mass (kg)/speed (m/s)/direction of spacecraft/fuel after departure Moon/Mars/asteroid heading for location X in space and on to Earth + calculations.
 Fuel used (kg).

 11. Location/time/date/velocity (m/s)/direction at location X.

-12. Trajectories - locations/times in space at regular intervals to/from Moon/Mars to confirm that you are heading in the right directions.
+12. Trajectories - locations/times in space at regular intervals to/from Moon/Mars/asteroid to confirm that you are heading in the right directions.

 13. Mass (kg)/speed (m/s)/direction, time/date of spacecraft just prior re-entry Earth.

 14. Trajectory/velocity of re-entry, incl. times, start location (position/altitude), directions in 3D, altitudes, velocities in 3D every minute from start to end (parachutes deployed).
 Note: Arriving from the Moon means that you drop free fall onto Earth for a couple of days and arrival speed at top of atmosphere for re-entry will be >11 000 m/s.
-Arriving from planet Mars means that you drop free fall onto Earth for a couple of weeks and arrival speed at top of atmosphere for re-entry will be >21 000 m/s.
-The re-entry brake system must be 3.65 times stronger returning from Mars than from the Moon.
+Arriving from planet Mars or any asteroid means that you drop free fall onto Earth for a couple of weeks or more and arrival speed at top of atmosphere for re-entry will be >21 000 m/s.
+The re-entry brake system must be 3.65 times stronger returning from Mars or an asteroid than from the Moon.
 A Mars re-entry may look like, if you are an optimist.

 Alternatively you will crash or you will miss Earth completely.
 Re-entry at >21 000 m/s velocity is not easy.